CAST-Extend/com.castsoftware.uc.checkanalysiscompleteness/readme.md

 # Unanalysed Code Report

-Generates a report showing the delivered source code that has not been analyzed.
+Generates a report showing the **delivered source code that has not been analyzed**.

 It also provides the language of that missed code and recommendations.